 “Kingless” is a soundtrack for heart work and not surprisingly, the last song.
 Reflective and heavy with confession, admission and surrender.
 Produced by Joi, it gives us space to imagine what it might feel like to return home alone with all your matriarchal musings, global adventures and funk fantasies without a mate to share it with.
 What does partnership look like for a rooted funk star?
 How does confidence read to potential companions who may or may not have received the necessary training one might need to be the queen’s match?
 Nevertheless, the desire (without desperation), to walk through the world with a lover is palpable.
 “Kingless” is the album’s only song that can be categorized as a ballad, should you feel compelled to pin it down to a style.
 But I heard it as a place of departure, a new turn on an old road.
 A shift in the spirit of the project, a bookend to a shelf of emotionally intelligent literature in song.
 And she asks very simply, who can match my royalty?
 Who can be my peer in love?
 My friend?
 Her answer; “Not a prince half grown”.

 The song “Stare at Me” produced by Joi and Brook D’ Leau enjoyed an early release as a music video, but it strikes an important chord.
 I hear the song as a public health announcement about the egoist and narcissist nature of social media.
 She describes the song’s intent as representing “The multi-layeredness of wanting to be seen and of wanting to be left the fuck alone, also wanting to control the way you’re seen.”
 Social Media has created a kind of “hand-held seduction, hijacking my point of view.”
 Everybody’s watching she says “and I wish I didn’t care, I want to care less, but I want to be on your mind.”
 The video and the lyrics do the sentiment justice, there’s a visual narrative reinforcing selfie culture and the unwillingness to think through the nuances of big issues that’s shaping how we all relate.
 Instead, we get our opinions “hijacked” and find ourselves following the wave of the crowd.
 She also takes on cancellation culture, insisting that politics of disposability are dangerous because "evolution is eternal."
-Musically, “Stare at Me” is so well constructed.
-The pauses and spaces, the kick drums and lyrics that dance through the bars.
+Musically, “Stare at Me” is so well constructed; pauses and spaces, kick drums and lyrics dance through the bars.

 S.I.R.
 Rebekkah Holylove is a tribute to an album culture long forgotten.
 With the push for iTunes singles and music streaming culture, the intimate relating of album between artist and audience has been compromised.
 The album holds its own against a culture that produces music at a rate almost impossible to enjoy, I’ll be listening to S.I.R.
-Rebekkah Holylove for years to come and “The Pendulum Vibe” brought me here.
+Rebekkah Holylove for years to come and “The Pendulum Vibe” brought me here years ago.
 Joi says she drew from various experiences to produce this album and she’s continued to work on other major projects (both in television and music), without compromising the integrity of her solo work.
 In her words “I have one of the most peaceful lives than anyone I know, but I recognize that solitude and peace is something I earned and it was necessary for this particular juncture.”

 Writing this piece felt like that time when Patti Labelle, and a fully established Grammy awarded Luther Vandross, shared a stage one glorious night in 1985.
-It’s that moment when student, fan, and gatekeeper of the musical masters graduate into a league of their own, with a platform to articulate the many ways they’ve been shaped; fellow artists marked by the legends.
+It’s that moment when student, fan, and gatekeeper of the musical masters graduate into a league of their own, with a platform to articulate the many ways they’ve been shaped; a tribe of fellow artists marked by the legends.
 And because Joi’s work has been canonized by a global community, my work to unpack her work is really a citational practice.
 S.I.R.
 Rebekkah Holylove, is on a Black Atlantic continuum—a fantastic voyage will be had.
 Catch up on your future.